Sevodric/rgs/README.md

 ## Example of usage

+### A manual simulation

-For 10 generations with a starting population of 50 indivdiduals in which each couple can have a maximum of 4 offsprings:
+For 10 generations with an initial population of 50 individuals in which each couple can have a maximum of 4 offsprings:

 *Possible output:*

 ```
+$ ruby rgs.rb 10 50 4
   GEN       POP     MALE%   FEMALE%   AVG OFF       NRR
 -------------------------------------------------------
     1       050    56.000    44.000     2.091     0.789